-The first section of the campaign sheet is expressly about the type of campaign desired: the system (as well as edition), power level, frequency of combat, setting, module, and level of cooperation expected from the PCs.
-You also get to express opinions on optional game elements like miniatures, open rolling, digital desktops, graphic descriptions, backstories, and so on.
-You might discover that there are things you would like to see during play that you hadn’t realized before.
-A DM might decide that there are certain elements they definitely don’t want to allow, and they can note those things before they send the sheet to the whole group.
+The first section of the campaign sheet covers the basic type of campaign desired: the system (as well as edition), power level, frequency of combat, setting, module, and level of cooperation expected from the PCs.
+You can also consider and record opinions on optional game elements like miniatures, open rolling, and background music.
+You might discover elements you would like to see during play that you hadn't realized before.
+A DM might decide that there are certain elements they definitely won't allow, and they can note those things before they send the sheet to the whole group.

 The next section is about the player characters.
 Do you want to have PCs advance quickly and use magic freely?
-Perhaps you’re hoping that magic will be rare and special, instead.
-You may want a local adventure, or a planar-hopping one, full of death and danger.
+Perhaps you're hoping that magic will be rare and special, instead.
+You may want a local adventure or a planar-hopping one.
 You may expect your character to die and to have backup sheets ready.
 Is a backstory needed or wanted?
-If you’ve had a DM murder all the NPCs who meant something to your character in the past, you can make it clear that you do not want to repeat that experience.
+If you've had a DM murder all the NPCs who meant something to your character in the past, you can make it clear that you don't want to repeat that experience.

 After that, there's a section for the DM's "stats."
 How much experience do you have to offer?
 Do you view your role as a DM in a particular way, such as a worldbuilder, an impartial judge, or strategic opponent?
 You can play up some of your specialties; it doesn't hurt your players to know that you're good at one-shot adventures, character voices, and maps.
 You can also take note of some things that people feel strongly about, like the DM fudging dice rolls, and setting some policies, like whether or not players are required to have their own books.